pettik/FrontendMentor--blog-preview-card/README.md

 ### The challenge

 This challenge was a great opportunity for me to practice basic HTML and CSS tags.
+I recently updated my HTML and CSS files to apply CSS methodology (BEM).

 ### Screenshot